Did you come across another library term that isn't clear to you? Send us an email to tell us what it is and we'll add it to this page!

 Peer-Review - The process of subjecting an author's scholarly work or ideas to the scrutiny of others who are experts in the field.
 Articles from peer-reviewed journals have been reviewed by other scholars in the field before publication and are held to a high standard in relation to the quality of an author's research and writing, making them more authoritative than articles from popular magazines such as Time or Newsweek.
 Popular magazines have dual intentions of entertaining and informing their audiences, and are not always suitable for scholarly research.

 Reference Book - A book designed to be consulted for authoritative background information or topic definitions rather than read cover to cover.
 Print reference books are shelved in the reference room and have to be used in the library—they cannot be checked out.
-The SHU Library also makes available a number of online reference sources through Credo Reference that can be used from any computer, either on-campus or off-campus (with your network login/password).
+The SHU Library also makes available a number of online reference sources.
+Online reference sources can be located by searching QuickSearch with simple keyword searches.

 Stacks - The area of the library where the main body of the book collection is stored.
 The SHU Library stacks are housed on the upper level.